Large-Scale Estimation under Unknown Heteroskedasticity: An Empirical Illustration

-Finally, recall by Lemma~\ref{lm:threshold.detect} that the oracle $\hat{\mu}^*$ (or $\hat{q}_{0.1}^*$) is also optimal for the problem of detecting teachers with $\mu_i$ (or $q_{0.1,i}$) below a fixed threshold.
-We thus explore the various methodologies in the context of this problem, again according to the two cases where teacher quality is measured by $\{\mu_i\}_{i\in[n]}$ and by $\{q_{0.1,i}\}_{i\in[n]}$.
-The left (and right) panel of Figure~\ref{fig:app.detect} plots, by methodology, the number of teachers whose estimates of $\mu_i$ (and $q_{\alpha,i}$) are flagged as being less than the threshold value which is varied on the $x$-axis.
-Unsurprisingly, \textsc{naive} flags the greatest number of teachers for every threshold value.
-It is likely that most of these were flagged because of the large variability of the estimates $(y_i,s_i^2)$ rather than a true reflection of the value-added $\mu_i$.
+Next, recall by Lemma~\ref{lm:threshold.detect} that $\hat{\mu}^*$ (or $\hat{q}_{0.1}^*$) is also optimal for the problem of detecting teachers with $\mu_i$ (or $q_{0.1,i}$) below a fixed threshold.
+We thus explore the feasible estimators in this context, where teacher quality is measured by $\{\mu_i\}_{i\in[n]}$ and also by $\{q_{0.1,i}\}_{i\in[n]}$.
+The left (and right) panel of Figure~\ref{fig:app.detect} plots the number of teachers whose estimates of $\mu_i$ (and $q_{\alpha,i}$) are flagged as being less than the threshold value which is varied on the $x$-axis.
+Unsurprisingly, \textsc{naive} flags the greatest number for every threshold value.
+It is likely that most of these were flagged because of the large variability of the estimates $(y_i,s_i^2)$ rather than a true reflection of $\mu_i$.

-Another notable feature from the left panel of Figure~\ref{fig:app.detect} is that \textsc{hom} flags more teachers than \textsc{het} for almost all threshold values.
-For instance, it flags out 25 more teachers than \textsc{het} for the threshold value of $-0.24$, or an increase of 40\% in relative terms.
-As we have seen from Figure~\ref{fig:app.dens1}, teachers with smaller $\mu_i$ tend to have larger $\sigma_i$.
-The \textsc{hom} methodology, which assumes $\sigma_i=\sigma$ for all $i$, applies a less-than-optimal Bayes correction (relative to the oracle) for this set of teachers and the additional variability in the \textsc{hom} estimates results in more teachers being flagged.
-On the contrary, \textsc{het} allows for heterogeneous variances and dependence within $(\mu_i,\sigma_i)$ and therefore does not suffer from this problem.
-This difference may also be seen from the bottom-left panel of Figure~\ref{fig:app.est}, where \textsc{hom} underpredicts relative to \textsc{het} in the left tail.
+Another feature from the left panel of Figure~\ref{fig:app.detect} is that \textsc{hom} flags more teachers than \textsc{het} for almost all threshold values.
+For instance, it flags out 18 more teachers than \textsc{het} for the threshold value of $-0.25$, or an increase of 80\% in relative terms.
+As we have seen from Figure~\ref{fig:app.dens1}, teachers with smaller $\mu_i$ tend to have larger $\sigma_i$. \textsc{hom}, which assumes $\sigma_i=\sigma$ for all $i$, applies a less-than-optimal Bayes correction for this set of teachers and the additional variability in the \textsc{hom} estimates results in more teachers being flagged.
+On the contrary, \textsc{het} allows for heterogeneous variances and dependence within $(\mu_i,\sigma_i)$ and does not suffer from this problem.